MSc Occupational and Organisational Psychology

 We consistently review and develop our courses and modules to ensure they are

 up-to-date with sector and industry graduate skills demands.
 Course structure, modules and options are subject to change.

 Assessing and Developing People in the Workplace

 How you'll be assessed

 Each module is assessed by a challenging and innovative assignment, which captures the kinds of professional work you would be undertaking as an occupational psychologist.
-All assignments are tackled in small groups, apart from the dissertation, which is an individual piece of work.
+You will be working in small groups to complete some of your assignments while others, including your dissertation, will be individual pieces of work.